Colorado Convention Center: Facilities

-The "Four Seasons Ballroom" was the newest ballroom, completed as part of the convention center's expansion plan.
-The space can hold up to 3,500 guests.
-The venue is primarily used for banquets and fundraising events.
-It is home to numerous graduation ceremonies for Denver area schools including: The Art Institute of Colorado, Community College of Denver, Metropolitan State University of Denver, Regis University and the University of Colorado Denver.
+The "Four Seasons Ballroom is the newest space, completed as part of the convention center's expansion plan.
+It has a maximum theater-oriented capacity of 3,472 people and is primarily used for banquets and fundraising events.
+It is home to numerous graduation ceremonies for Denver area schools including: Art Institute of Colorado, Community College of Denver, Metropolitan State University of Denver, Regis University and the University of Colorado Denver.

 Frequent events

 The CCC hosts hundreds of events each year from local community luncheons to national conventions.
 Some of the annual events include: